 Although fights cannot and should not be avoided, they can destroy relationships if partners use arguments as excuses to run completely roughshod over each other’s feelings.
 If you recognize yourself and/or your partner in the unhealthy communication styles mentioned earlier in this article, couples counseling can help you identify negative patterns, and teach you new ways of interacting.

 Especially for those who did not grow up around healthy fighting in their family, counseling can be a crash course in new, productive ways to engage in honest communication and conflict.
 It is never too late to transform your relationships for the better.
-Learning to fight using empathy and understanding is one major step toward the relationship you and your partner deserve.
+Learning to fight, with a couple’s counselor or individual therapist, using empathy and understanding is one major step toward the relationship you and your partner deserve.